Lei'd in Hawaii: Studio sessions

 On September 11, 1967, the band went to Wally Heider Recording in Hollywood and attempted to rerecord the entire performance as a "live-in-the-studio" album with the intention of inserting an audience response track later.
 Production lasted until at least September 29, as the band rerecorded many of the same songs that they performed in Hawaii, as well as a cover version of the Mindbenders' "The Game of Love".
 A runthrough of "Heroes and Villains" was later overdubbed with a spoken-word monologue, given by Mike Love, in which he ridicules the song.

 Several tracks were recorded before the idea was abandoned in favor of what became the Beach Boys' 13th studio album, Wild Honey.
-An assembled master reel from the Brother Records archives, dated September 29, suggests that the album may have also included cover versions of the Four Freshmens' "Their Hearts Were Full of Spring" (recorded during rehearsals on August 26) and the Beatles' "With a Little Help from My Friends" (recorded at Wilson's home, September 23).
+An assembled master reel from the Brother Records archives, dated September 29, suggests that the album may have also included cover versions of the Four Freshmen's "Their Hearts Were Full of Spring" (recorded during rehearsals on August 26) and the Beatles' "With a Little Help from My Friends" (recorded at Wilson's home, September 23).
+Johnston explained that they recorded the Beatles song "just to see how we would sound".